scheleaap/wmsnotes-desktop-and-server/README.md

 ## Technical Details

-WMS Notes has been used to try out several new approaches and technologies, including:
+WMS Notes has been used to try out several approaches and technologies, including:
 * Event sourcing
 * Protobuf + gRPC
 * Kotlin